MMosley502/LEGUP/Programming-Principles.md

 	`johnny-appleseed`
 	`mike-sudoku-algorithm-fix`

-**If you are a student developer and you need to create a new branch, you should branch off of `dev`, NOT `master`.**

-## Merging
+## Pull Requests and Merging
-For the most part, student developers should always merge into the branch `dev`.
+For the most part, developers should always merge into the branch `dev`.
 Any merges into `master` will only be from `dev`, and will be done after given approval from Dr. van Heuveln.
-As a student developer, it is important that you resolve any conflicts in `dev` before requesting to merge into `master`.
+As a developer, it is important that you resolve any conflicts in `dev` before requesting to merge into `master`.

+Please document what changes are being made in a particular pull request.
+If applicable, please remember to link the pull request to a GitHub issue.